tanayseven/haskell-rank/README.rst

        show :: Show a => a -> String
        -- Accepts arguments of one type and convert that type to string

+       :t tail
+       tail :: [a] -> [a]
+       Returns a copy of the same list removing the first element